kaltura/all-in-one-video-pack.wordpress/readme.txt

 * MultiUser Support
 * New default players
 * Option to use custom KMC players within WordPress
-* Option to automatically generate video posts using categories from within the user’s KMC
+* Option to automatically generate video posts using categories from within the user's KMC
 * Improved playback performance
 * Removed 200MB per upload restriction